RedhawkSDR/redhawk/README.md

 The REDHAWK integrated development environment (IDE) provides tools to support development of REDHAWK software.
 The development and deployment of REDHAWK Applications are aided by graphical editors and drag-and-drop Waveform construction.
 The IDE allows users to interact with and control multiple running REDHAWK instances and applications.

 ## Recent Announcements
+**[Release of REDHAWK 2.0.4](https://github.com/redhawksdr/redhawk/releases/tag/2.0.4) (December 2016)** - The effort in REDHAWK 2.0.4 focused on:

+* Adding support for the CentOS 7 operating system.
+* Updating the REDHAWK IDE to require Java 8.
+* Adding support for two new Core Assets, SinkSDDS and SourceSDDS, which convert between SDDS and BulkIO data formats.
+* Adding messages to indicate to the user the reason why the GPP is busy.
+* Adding more IDE XML validation to help users catch issues sooner when designing projects.
+* Correcting issues with Redhawk-generated build scripts that prevented errors from being displayed.
+* Adding 'Connect' and 'Show Properties View' in the Graphiti diagram context menus.
+* Adding GPP label to the Domain Manager log message when deploying Components or Waveforms to enable quick identification of which GPP the Domain Manager is attempting to launch Components on.
+* Improving the REDHAWK Explorer product to use the new Graphiti diagrams introduced in the REDHAWK 2.0.0 IDE.
+* Improving IDE namespace support to give users an error if they have multiple resources with conflicting IDs in the SDRROOT.
+* Addressing numerous bug fixes.

 **[Release of REDHAWK 2.0.3](https://github.com/redhawksdr/redhawk/releases/tag/2.0.3) (October 5, 2016)** - REDHAWK 2.0.3 addresses the following:

 * Improvements to GPP automatic resource monitoring caused a memory leak. - Fixed.